Below are some of the press announcements highlighting HCS EdConnect partner organizations and the collaboration which has made this project possible:

 “Our teachers, administrators, staff, and families are so thankful for the way this community is coming together to ensure the continuing educational progress of our children More funding partners are already stepping forward to assist us in reaching full funding and helping our children become future-ready and prepared for success in school and life after graduation.”Dr. Bryan Johnson, Hamilton County Schools Superintendent

 “This partnership will benefit students, their families, and our community.
-Our mission as a board and school district is to move all children in our school district forward, and this effort will address vital action plan areas of Accelerating Student Achievement, providing Future Ready Students, and an Engaged Community found in our five-year plan Future Ready 2023.”Joe Wingate, Chairman of the Hamilton County Board of Education
+Our mission as a board and school district is to move all children in our school district forward, and this effort will address vital action plan areas of Accelerating Student Achievement, providing Future Ready Students, and an Engaged Community found in our five-year plan Future Ready 2023.”Joe Wingate, Former Chairman of the Hamilton County Board of Education

 “We know the COVID-19 pandemic has made learning more difficult for both students and their families, especially those who don’t have fast, reliable internet access.
 This program will help Hamilton County students keep learning in today’s unique environment — and beyond — and help address the societal inequities that make it difficult for families to thrive.”Roy Vaughn, Executive Director of the BlueCross Foundation